zephyrproject-rtos/zephyr/doc/hardware/peripherals/can/shell.rst

 The properties of a given CAN controller can be inspected using the ``can show`` subcommand as shown below.
-The properties include the core CAN clock rate, the maximum supported bitrate, the number of RX filters supported, capabilities, current state, error counters, timing limits, and more:
+The properties include the core CAN clock rate, the maximum supported bitrate, the number of RX filters supported, capabilities, current mode, current state, error counters, timing limits, and
+more:

 .. code-block:: console